LFTW1013/ShellMod-ShellShockers/README.md

 INFO:
 - It should work with all browsers, but popular browsers like Chrome, Edge, Firefox and Opera are recomended
 - The test script is a script for testing, items that are working their way into the final "source.js" code.
-- there is a YolkBot version coming soon, with better mods and addons.
 -----------------------------------------

 This project now includes the collaborator(s):